gaganageethika/Linguistic-Intelligence/README.md

 5. Open your browser and visit `http://127.0.0.1:5000/`.

-## Project Structure-
+## Project Structure
--`app.py` Main Application File
+- `app.py` Main Application File
--`requirements.txt` Dependencies for the Project -`index.html` HTML file for the User Interface
+- `requirements.txt` Dependencies for the Project
+- `index.html` HTML file for the User Interface

 ## Future Enhancements
 - Add more languages for translation.